Win a ticket for the Do iOS Conference in Amsterdam Join here.

 Mapping JSON keys to custom property names

 JSON parsing isn’t always as easy as copying over the same keys into a struct.
-It’s quite common that you like to define different property names when mapping the JSON.
+It’s pretty common that you like to define different property names when mapping the JSON.

 Taking the previous JSON example, it could be that we would like to name url as htmlLink in our JSON model.
 We can create this mapping by defining a custom CodingKeys enum: